getsentry/rfcs/text/0141-linking-traces.md

 While this might seem simpler at first glance, it has a some drawbacks:
 - Spans can only have a 1:1 relationship, either with a `traceId` or a `traceId-spanId` value.
 Span links support a 1:* relationship, where one span can link to multiple other spans in- or outside its trace
 - Span links are an established concept in OpenTelemetry.
 With Sentry increasingly adapting Otel standards, as well as creating an OTLP endpoint in the future, we should embrace Otel-suggested solutions rather than building our own.
+- Attributes are not indexed, meaning queries like getting the "next" instead of previous traces are likely impossible

 # Drawbacks